Ashland Global Holdings Inc. c - GuruFocus.com

-The company’s shares of common stock will continue to be listed on the New York Stock Exchange () under the ticker symbol “ASH” and its Committee on Uniform Securities Identification Procedures (CUSIP) number will not be changing.
+The company’s shares of common stock will continue to be listed on the New York Stock Exchange (NYSE) under the NYSE ticker symbol “ASH” and its Committee on Uniform Securities Identification Procedures (CUSIP) number will not be changing.
 No action is needed from stockholders.

 About Ashland